0z-cryptik/news-by-eniitan/README.md

 - **News Search:** Users can search for news about topics and events that interests them.

+- **Caching:** Every news data is cached using React Query, ensuring that the application doesn't redundantly fetch news when users revisit categories they've previously viewed.
+This optimizes performance and minimizes unnecessary data fetching.

 ## Usage

 To use the News Web App, follow these steps: